 Enrollment

-Administered orally (300 mg) twice daily continuously for 28-day cycles for up to 2 years.
+Administered orally (300 mg) twice daily continuously for 28-day cycles as clinically indicated.

 National Institutes of Health Clinical Center